typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

   It has a single property `content: T`.

 * `TextContainer` is a simple `Container[String]`, a leaf node of the AST.
-  See @:ref(Text Containers) below for a list of concrete types.
+  See [Text Containers] below for a list of concrete types.

 * `ElementContainer[+E <: Element]` is a `Container[Seq[E]]`.
   It is the base trait for all containers which hold other AST nodes.